agenttools/issues/README.md

-# Issue Manager
+# Issues

-A CLI tool that uses AI to automatically process client feedback and update Linear tickets.
+An AI-powered CLI tool to automatically process client feedback and update Linear tickets.

 ## Overview